MS Estonia: Viking Line

-EffJohn
+Silja Line

 When her charter ended in April 1990, Viking Sally had an unusual change of service.
 She was painted in Silja Line's colours, renamed Silja Star and placed on the same route that she had plied for Viking Line: Turku–Mariehamn–Stockholm.
 The reason for this was that Silja's new ship for Helsinki–Stockholm service was built behind schedule and one of the Turku–Stockholm ships, Wellamo, was transferred to that route until the new ship was complete in November 1990.
 Also in 1990 Effoa, Johnson Line and Rederi Ab Sally merged into EffJohn.

 The following spring Silja Star began her service with Wasa Line, another company owned by EffJohn.
-Her name was changed to Wasa King and she served on routes connecting Vaasa, Finland to Umeå and Sundsvall in Sweden.
+Her name was changed to Wasa King and she served on routes connecting Vaasa, Finland, to Umeå and Sundsvall in Sweden.
 It has been reported that the Wasa King was widely considered to be the best behaving ship in rough weather to have sailed from Vaasa.